 There are multiple ways to capture an image in LucidPix.
 The easiest is to use your phone’s built-in camera app to take your photos like you normally would.
 However, you could use any camera app for capture, and apply filters to create the perfect look.

 Once you’ve come across a photo that would look great in 3D, you open up LucidPix, slide over to 3D Conversion, and choose the photo from your camera roll.
 Alternatively, you can capture a photo from within the app with a simple point and shoot setup.
 The best part is, there’s no need for you to move your camera around to capture.
 Just point and shoot.

 The resulting 3D Photo is available after a short processing wait.
 In our case, it performed the best as making the photo appear in three dimensions on your phone.
-The image is clear, the movement really adds a 3D effect, and is actually something that you’d want to share with friends on social media.
+The moving picture is clear, the movement really adds a 3D effect, and is actually something that you’d want to share with friends on social media.
 No other 3D photo app was able to produce such a quality output, including those that use specialized depth sensors or multiple cameras.

 LucidPix 3D Photos are exportable as native Facebook 3D Photos, animated GIFs and MP4 videos.
 These three options allow you quick an easy sharing on Facebook, Instagram, Snapchat, TikTok, Messenger, iMessage, WhatsApp, WeChat, LINE … basically anywhere.